• Skip to primary navigation

 blueberry dog muffins ingredients.

-You can make these blueberry muffins with regular flour like all-purpose flour.
-If you want to use whole wheat flour, you will need to reduce the amount to 3 1/4 cups of flour or less and possibly need to add more applesauce or water if the batter is too dry.
+• Flour options include all-purpose flour instead of oat or rice flour.
+Use 3¾ cups all-purpose flour.
+If using whole wheat flour, reduce the amount to about 3¼ cups and add more applesauce or water if the batter feels too dry.

 How to Make Blueberry Muffins for Dogs

-1. Preheat the oven to 350 degrees Fahrenheit.
-Grease the muffin pan.
+1. Preheat the oven to 350°F. Grease a muffin pan, either a 12-cup regular pan or a 24-cup mini pan.

-2. Place the oats in a blender or food processor and blend until it has a flour consistency.
+2. Pulse the oats or brown rice in a blender or food processor until it reaches a flour-like consistency.

-3. Combine the oat flour and baking soda in a large bowl.
+3. Place the flour and baking soda in a bowl and stir to combine.

-3. Place raw blueberries on top of the batter.
+8. Press additional blueberries into the top of the batter.

-1. Bake for 20 to 25 minutes for regular-sized muffins or 15 to 20 minutes for mini muffins.
+9. Bake regular-sized muffins for 20 to 25 minutes or mini muffins for 15 to 20 minutes.

-Placing the blueberries as a layer in the middle and on top of the batter prevents the blueberries from turning the batter blue (or purple).
-Stirring the blueberries into this thick batter would smush them and the juice would mix into the batter.
+Placing the blueberries in the middle and on top of the batter helps prevent the muffins from turning blue or purple.
+Stirring blueberries into this thick batter would crush them and cause their juice to mix throughout the batter.

 homemade blueberry dog muffins on a platter.

-Baked muffins can be stored in an airtight container at room temperature or in the refrigerator.
-They will stay fresh this way for about a week.
+Store the muffins in an airtight container at room temperature or in the refrigerator.
+They will keep for about one week.

 Great Dog Treat Recipes